edjpman/edjpman.github.io/medVec/mVtutorial.md

 “The doctor prescribed the medication.”

 During this process the model also has access to the current input along with all prior inputs.
 For instance when focusing on “medication” the attention head considers the focus token in relation to all previous tokens.
 That is “The”, “doctor”, “prescribed”, and “the”.
-The corresponding attention computation can be thought of as the weighted sum of all the token embeddings prior and up to the focus token:
+The corresponding attention computation can be thought of as the weighted sum of all the token embeddings prior and up to the focus token: (cite textbook)

 $$
 \mathbf{A}_f = \sum_{i=1}^f \alpha_{fi} \mathbf{X}_i